GeoNVS: Geometry Grounded Video Diffusion for Novel View Synthesis: Experiment

 \newpara{Camera controllability.} GeoNVS substantially improves camera controllability over the SEVA baseline.
 As shown in~\cref{tab:long_traj_geo,fig:qual4}, the gains in synthesis quality stem primarily from improved camera controllability and geometry enhancement, with our method being especially effective in reducing translation deviation. \cref{tab:geometric_consistency} further supports this: GeoNVS achieves consistently lower pose errors than the SEVA baseline across all three datasets, while competing methods that inject geometry priors at the input level suffer catastrophic degradation in controllability, with translation and rotation errors far exceeding those of the baseline.
 These results indicate that anchoring diffusion features to explicit 3D structure is key to reliable camera controllability.

 \newpara{Geometry prior extrapolates to unseen regions.} To evaluate whether geometry priors improve synthesis beyond observed regions, we construct co-visibility masks using VGGT-derived~\cite{wang2025vggt} point clouds following the co-visible mask construction in~\cite{fan2024instantsplat}.
-Specifically, we project the 3D points reconstructed from all input and novel views back onto each novel view using only the input-view point clouds, yielding per-pixel co-visibility masks; we measure PSNR$_\text{V}$ on co-visible and PSNR$_\text{U}$ on non-co-visible (unseen) regions.
+Specifically, we project only the input-view 3D points back onto each novel view, yielding per-pixel co-visibility masks; we measure PSNR$_\text{V}$ on co-visible and PSNR$_\text{U}$ on non-co-visible (unseen) regions.
 As shown in Table~\ref{tab:geometric_consistency}, our method consistently outperforms baselines on PSNR$_\text{U}$ across all datasets, with notable gains of \textbf{+1.06} on Mip360 and \textbf{+2.08} on DL3DV over SEVA.
-This demonstrates that our geometry guidance, explicitly conditioned only on visible regions, facilitates geometry-consistent extrapolation into unseen areas.
+This demonstrates that our geometry guidance, explicitly conditioned on visible regions, facilitates geometry-consistent extrapolation into unseen areas.